Exemption Guide

 What is the agricultural exemption?

 The agricultural "exemption" is technically a special-use valuation under Section 1-d-1 of the Texas Tax Code.
-Instead of your land being taxed at its full market value, it gets taxed based on its agricultural productivity value - which is almost always dramatically lower.
+Instead of your land being taxed at full market value, it gets taxed on its agricultural productivity value - which is almost always dramatically lower.

 How to apply